vgvassilev/clad/docs/userDocs/source/user/demos.rst

 whole program in the repository, which is where to go once the excerpt has told you whether it is the one you want.

+They come in two groups.
+The basics are short and each one shows a single thing clad does; read those first if you are new to it.
+The rest are programs with a purpose of their own that happen to need a derivative, and are worth reading once you know what you are looking at.

 Building one
 ============